 It would be the first Vita-Darted Black Rhino at John X Safaris.
 The fact that John and Lynn would be the torch-bearers of such an amazing initiative made it all the more memorable for those involved.
 They have paved the way for what we hope will be an annual opportunity our hunters will choose to part-take in.
-We have secured one Black Rhino Vita-Dart Experience per annum for the next five years, giving those hunters who may be interested the opportunity of a lifetime.
+We have secured one Black Rhino Vita-Dart Experience per annum for the next five years, giving those hunters who may be interested in the opportunity of a lifetime.

 For Wyatt and Colter Rasmussen it would be the adventure of a lifetime.
 These two young men literally just got after it!
 With keen observation from parents, Cory and Cami, and Professional Hunter, Lourense Lombard, they hunted from both our southern base Woodlands Safari Estate and our recent addition, Waterfall, up in the Great Karoo.
-Of course no safari to Africa would be complete without a trip to Addo Elephant Park squeezed in between the hunting.
+Of course, no safari to Africa would be complete without a trip to Addo Elephant Park squeezed in between the hunting.

 With the boys enjoying most of the time on the sticks, Cory and Cami took their chances with a few priorities of their own.
 A Common Springbuck and East Cape Kudu being at the top of the list for Mom and Dad.

 Cami’s Springbuck was not only a beauty of a ram, but it allowed for some spectacular pictures while it’s “pronk”, the fan on its back, was still flared.
-The Bushmen who first inhabited the great expanses of the Karoo believed this phenomena was the precise moment the animals spirit leaves the earth.
+The Bushmen who first inhabited the great expanses of the Karoo believed this phenomenon was the precise moment the animals’ spirit leaves the earth.
 Once the fan closes the spirit had left.
 It’s a beautiful sight and one the boys found interesting.

-As for Cory, he worked hard hunting some big free range country looking for the right Kudu.
+As for Cory, he worked hard hunting some big free-range country looking for the right Kudu.
 The team turned down a bunch of bulls before coming away with a fantastic bull on a blistering cold afternoon.

 Mike and Janice Wald had arrived in camp at the same time as the Rasmussen’s.
-For Mike it would be the lure of a Cape Buffalo that first saw him arrive at our booth in Dallas a couple of years ago.
+For Mike, it would be the lure of a Cape Buffalo that first saw him arrive at our booth in Dallas a couple of years ago.
 Mike wanted to hunt hard and experience what a Cape Buffalo hunt offered those who dared to take one on.